 - Put the basil leaves, garlic, and pine nuts in the bowl of an immersion hand blender or a small countertop food processor/chopper and process until all ingredients are roughly chopped.
 Add the remaining 1/4 cup olive oil, grated Parm or Pecorino cheese, and lemon juice.
 Process until mixture is smooth.
 Set aside.

 - Prepare the noodles by lightly puncturing the package and placing in a microwave on high for 1 minute (alternatively can run sealed package of noodles under warm running water until noodles loosen up).

-- ***To store leftover pesto: cover top of pesto with a thin layer of olive oil and store in a covered airtight container.
-Will stay fresh in the refrigerate up to 1 week.
+- To store leftover pesto: cover top of pesto with a thin layer of olive oil and store in a covered airtight container for up to 1 week.